 A managerial staff that invests time and interest in the growth of their employees is a major bonus and a surefire way to get Millennials in the door.

 Millennials love to innovate and test out new ways of doing their job.
-Because they are so invested in becoming a part of the company and playing an integral role in the growth and development of a business, they need room to experiment and possibly fail along the way.
+They need room to experiment and fail along the way.
+Realize that they are invested in playing an integral role in the growth and development of a business,

 We’re not talking about the traditional sense of failure, where an employee doesn’t know how to do their job properly.
 It’s more about testing ideas and pivoting from the traditional for the possibility of newfound success.